Without The Fluff!

 of over 15 years, mostly within the realm of comic books and non-sport trading cards.

 I'm originally from Los Angeles, but I now operate in the suburbs of beautiful sunny (and hot!!)
 Arizona.

 I've been mostly involved with commissioned artwork as of

 late, but I have enjoyed various contractual work

-My main focus in this business, is to create high quality, fun and exciting artwork for the fans of this medium!
+My main focus in this trade, is to create high quality, fun and exciting artwork for the fans of this medium!